modulovalue/linux_web/README.md

 3. Open http://localhost:8888 in your browser

-4. Wait ~30-45 seconds for Linux to boot
+4. Wait for Linux to boot (the button will enable when ready)

 **Note:** The included `serve.py` is required because v86 needs `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy` headers for SharedArrayBuffer support.
 A standard HTTP server won't work.